 The program is accredited by the Commission on Collegiate Nursing Education and approved by the District of Columbia Board of Nursing.

-The School of Nursing is a member of the American Association of Colleges of Nursing, the Mid-Atlantic Regional Nursing Association, and the Association of University Programs in Health Administration.
+The School of Nursing is a member of the American Association of Colleges of Nursing and the Mid-Atlantic Regional Nursing Association.

 Clinical experiences are arranged within the surrounding metropolitan area including the District of Columbia, Maryland and Virginia.
 Students are responsible for their transportation to these clinical sites.

-- Writing: Writing and Culture Seminar and Integrated Writing Course in the Major — 2 courses
+- Writing: Writing and Culture Seminar and Integrated Writing Course in the Major — two courses

 Required Courses for the Major